Weekly Gem #257, We have a winner!

 The Hyatt Hidden Lakes Reserve is a nice place to get away from it all, even though it’s right in the heart of Boise.
 Do you like birds?
 Over 150 species have been observed in this urban oasis.

 It all came to be due to the hard work and determination … the sheer bullheaded refusal to quit … of a family of beavers.

 That’s when the beavers arrived, having followed the newly created creek upstream to its source.
 “We’re home!” they said.
 Shortly thereafter the first beaver dams and dens were built, turning the muddy and mucky area into a nice little pond.
 The human property owners worked for several years to dislodge the beavers and make the property suitable for ball fields.
 They removed the beaver dams every year, and tried to plug the groundwater seeps so the beavers wouldn’t come back.
-But every year, the groundwater kept seeping and the beavers kept building.
+But every year, the groundwater kept seeping and the beavers kept returning and kept building.

 The human neighbors became quite fond of the ponds, and the many birds they attracted.
 And after a few years it became clear that this property had a higher calling.
 It had already proven that it could produce crop after crop of birds, bats, and beavers.
 Larry Hyatt recognized the potential.
 He bought 22 acres from the previous owners, and gifted the land to the city.
 Another 32 acres were acquired to form the Hyatt Hidden Lakes Reserve.

 In the end, the beavers won!
 And so did Boise.